 Dr. Westphal is co-founder and General Partner of Longwood Fund and has spent 20 years as a biotech CEO, entrepreneur, and investor.
-Dr. Westphal has been the co-founder, CEO, and lead investor of six biotechnology companies that have completed initial public offerings (IPOs) and created sustained market value of over $30 billion and have developed and received FDA approval for over 10 important drugs.
-These include: Momenta Pharmaceuticals, Inc. (NASDAQ: MNTA), Alnylam Pharmaceuticals, Inc. (NASDAQ: ALNY), Acceleron Pharma, Inc. (NASDAQ: XLRN), Sirtris Pharmaceuticals, Inc. (NASDAQ: SIRT, acquired by GSK in 2008), and Verastem (NASDAQ: VSTM).
-Dr. Westphal is also co-founder of Alnara Pharmaceuticals (acquired by Eli Lilly); co-founder/Executive Chair of ImmuneID; co-founder/former CEO/Chair of TScan Therapeutics; co-founder/former CEO/Chair of Immunitas Therapeutics; co-founder of Pyxis Oncology; and co-founder of Concert Pharmaceuticals (NASDAQ: CNCE).
+Dr. Westphal has been the co-founder, CEO, and lead investor of seven biotechnology companies that have completed initial public offerings (IPOs) and created sustained market value of over $30 billion and have developed and received FDA approval for over 10 important drugs.
+These include: Momenta Pharmaceuticals, Inc. (NASDAQ: MNTA), Alnylam Pharmaceuticals, Inc. (NASDAQ: ALNY), Acceleron Pharma, Inc. (NASDAQ: XLRN), Sirtris Pharmaceuticals, Inc. (NASDAQ: SIRT, acquired by GSK in 2008), Verastem (NASDAQ: VSTM), and TScan Therapeutics (NASDAQ: TCRX).
+Dr. Westphal is also co-founder of Alnara Pharmaceuticals (acquired by Eli Lilly); co-founder/Executive Chair of ImmuneID; co-founder/former CEO/Chair of Immunitas Therapeutics; co-founder of Pyxis Oncology; and co-founder of Concert Pharmaceuticals (NASDAQ: CNCE).
 Companies founded by Dr. Westphal have created over 6,000 jobs in the Boston area.

 Companies founded by Dr. Westphal have developed and received FDA approval for multiple important drugs, including the first RNAi therapy; for currently incurable cancers; the largest-selling heparin in the United States; a therapy for MS; for Beta Thalassemia and Myelodysplastic Syndrome; and several experimental medicines: for cystic fibrosis (phase 3); for serious inflammatory disorders (phase 2); and for serious neurological illnesses such as ALS and MS (positive phase 2).